Last Updated on March 29, 2023 by Nellie Huang

 12. Get Lost in Mercado Hidalgo

 Every Mexican city has a bustling city market that’s usually bursting with fresh food, raw meat, and all kinds of locally produced goods.
+[Oaxaca has the best markets!
+Check out the best things to do in Oaxaca.]
 Guanajuato is no exception – Mercado Hidalgo is a colorful display of fresh fruit, local produce, and meat.
-On the second floor, you’ll also find many artisan shops and souvenir stores.

 But the real appeal of Mercardo Hidalgo to me is the architecture of the building itself.
 From the outside, you’d be forgiven to think the market is a train station.
 In fact, it was originally constructed to be a major central station, and the famosu French architect, Alexandre Gustave Eifel, was even involved in the project.